 Today, office uses in Jersey Village are generally located intermittently between retail and commercial uses throughout the City.
 Office land uses are generally appropriate in all other nonresidential areas of the City, such as along U.S. 290 where many offices exist today.
-Office such as high-tech development is generally compatible with any adjacent residential area.
+Office development is generally compatible with any adjacent residential area.
 Office uses are also appropriate within the Central Business area.